pncabhisek3/learnx/README.md

 1. Once the angular application is loaded on browser, now navigate to `http://localhost:4200/sub`
 2. Now you can upload .mp4 formatted videos only as the 'Content-Type is 'video/mp4'
 3. This application needs help of #spring boot applition for server side data processing.
-4. So the next step is to clone spring boot app
+4. So the next step is to clone spring boot app from https://github.com/pncabhisek3/Api repository or directly clone the repository from (https://github.com/pncabhisek3/Api.git)
+5. Now run both the application in your system and Done!!

 ## Further help